-When I'm in Reykjavik, I tend to work from various coffee shops in the city.
+When I'm in Reykjavik, I tend to work from various coffee shops and cafés in the city.
 I also like to mix things up a little bit and not always work from the same place.

 Here's a list of my personal favorite coffee shops to work from in Reykjavik .
 Many of them are quite different from one another but that's one of the great things I love about these options - I choose them not only to mix things up and change my surroundings but also depending on what type of work I will be focusing on that day.
 If I'm doing a lot of meetings I might prefer a very different option than the day I'm wired in crunching work on my laptop.